-Troop S will have 1 Lieutenant who will supervise the New Entrant personnel and oversee the Programs efficiency and timeliness.
-The New Entrant Program utilizes 5 DPS civilian Safety Investigators FTEs to conduct Safety Audits, with 1 of those 5 serving as an assistant administrator.
+Troop S will have 1 New Entrant Program Manager who will supervise the New Entrant personnel and oversee the Programs efficiency and timeliness.
+The New Entrant Program utilizes 1 New Entrant Program Manager and 4 DPS civilian Safety Investigators FTEs to conduct Safety Audits, with 1 of those 4 serving as an assistant manager.
 All personnel conducting Safety Audits are certified as per 49 CFR 385.201 or 385.203.
 New Entrant personnel are also required to maintain CVSA NAS driver / vehicle inspection Level 1 and HM cargo tank certifications.
 New Entrant personnel are primarily focused on conducting New Entrant Safety Audits or clearing the New Entrant inventory list based on non-Safety Audit resolutions.